 Punctuality and regular attendance are very important.
-Please ensure that children attend school regularly and arrive on time.
+Please ensure that children attend school every day and arrive on time.
 Any child who is not in the classroom before the bell rings at 9:00am is recorded as being late.
 Parents whose children arrive late must report to the office so that the attendance and dinner registers can be amended.
 Children arriving after 9:30am will be recorded as absent.
 Children should always be collected promptly at 3:15pm.
 Please let the school know if you are unable to collect your child at any time or if you anticipate being late.
-Please be aware that attendance and punctuality are monitored by our Education Welfare Officer.
+Please be aware that attendance and punctuality are monitored closely.